 Looking for more modifications for common HIIT movements?
 Dennys shared some with What To Expect.
 Read it here.

-Read more FHIT stories on our FHITmoms; Michelle who continued to get her FHIX throughout her second pregnancy, and Alanna who started to come to The Fhitting Room just days before she found out she was pregnant with her first child.
+Shoutout to our FHITmoms; Michelle who continued to get her FHIX throughout her second pregnancy, and Alanna who started to come to The Fhitting Room just days before she found out she was pregnant with her first child.